Stress response in long-term Buddhist meditation practitioners

 The main objective of this research project was to investigate whether long-term practitioners of Buddhist meditations show an attenuated response to social stress compared to non-meditators.
 To quantify stress reactivity, we used a combination of self-report measures and physiological assessments (salivary cortisol, an index of the hypothalamic-pituitary-adrenal (HPA) axis, and heart rate variability associated with the activity of the parasympathetic nervous system).

-To complement the objective assessments, we conducted semi-structured interviews, allowing us to compare the experience of stress in mediators and meditation-naive participants.
+To complement the objective assessments, we conducted semi-structured interviews, which allowed us to compare the stress experiences of meditators and meditation-naive participants.